yasufum/spp-tmp/docs/guides/gsg/setup.rst

 Python 2 or 3 ?
 ---------------

-Python2 is not supported anymore for SPP.
+Without SPP container tools, Python2 is not supported anymore.
+SPP container will also be updated to Python3.

 Reference